Lachlan-Mayne/english-notes/Lachlan's editing space/UoW notes.md

 # Introduction to cryptography
 ## What is cryptography?
-It starts from information transmission -
+It starts from information transmission - making information sent private/hidden.
 ## Case study